 If you’re a budget-minded folk, just skip over this part because you’re going to be sad you can’t enjoy this insanely luxurious jump rope after reading about all of its “Eff you, I’m rich” specs.
 If you have $150 to spend on a jump rope, carry on.

-In the EVO line of ropes, RX Smart Gear uses a patented dual bearing swivel system.
-It’s smooth with a capital S. Kate, Garage Gym Reviews senior editor, said she definitely noticed she didn’t need as much movement from her wrists to get and keep the rope moving.
+In the EVO line of ropes, RX Smart Gear uses a patented dual-bearing swivel system.
+It’s smooth with a capital S. Our tester said she definitely noticed she didn’t need as much movement from her wrists to get and keep the rope moving and gave the workout experience 5 out of 5 stars.

 Close-up of the RX Smart Gear EVO G2 jump rope's black "aerospace-grade" textured grip aluminum handles and mint green cable with dual bearing swivel system.